polkadot-js/phishing/README.md

 ## @polkadot/phishing

-A curated list of known less-than-honest sites inclusive of a simple JS utility function to check any host against this list.
+A curated list of potentially less-than-honest sites inclusive of a simple JS utility function to check any host against this list.

 ### Additions